-- The Business Gold Rewards Card from American Express offers 3 points per dollar on one category of your choice, including shipping, up to the first $100,000 in purchases annually.
+- The American Express® Business Gold Card offers 3 points per dollar on the two categories your business spends the most on each month, up to the first $150,000 in purchases annually.

 - The Ink Business Preferred Card is another great option for earning rewards on shipping fees, as it offers 3 points per dollar spent on this category.